 Disadvantages of a safe harbor 401(k) plan

 - Under the safe harbor match, you need to commit to the plan for 1 year, and notices have to be distributed every year (30 days before the new year begins on January 1st).

 - There are specific annual deadlines and requirements, so if you decide to offer safe harbor, it may take a few months to take effect.

-- There is a termination fee charged by some 401(k) recordkeepers if you ever change your mind and decide to stop offering the safe harbor match.
+- There is a termination fee charged by some 401(k) providers if you ever change your mind and decide to stop offering safe harbor.

 - It can be relatively expensive, depending on the salaries of your employees.

 Essentially, a safe harbor plan's main benefit is convenience (less testing hassle and flexibility in contributions) but the downside is that it's not free, and comes at a slight cost in terms of administrative work as well.